About the Program

 • 840 hours of non-mentored clinical practice in performing arts physical therapy clinic (WSDPT)

-• Community outreach with university dance programs and private studios
+• Community outreach and wellness events

 Additional Program Expectations